llamaXc/winwing-ufc-addon/README.md

 **Help, it is not working!**
 The most likely cause is SimApp Pro overwrite the updated `wwt` folder.
 Check the `Scripts/wwt/wwtExport.lua` and on line 30 ensure you see mention of `ufcPatch` (this addon).

+### Disclaimer
-**Some notes:** This solution depends on the current state of **SimApp Pro** and how it manages the F18 UFC.
+This solution depends on the current state of **SimApp Pro** and how it manages the F18 UFC.
 This is not an ideal way of accomplishing this task, but with SimApp Pro being a compiled executable and not easily changeable, this is the was the simplest way I saw to get the UFC working with other modules.

+### How does data get shown on the UFC?
 When flying other modules, this addon will mimic the F18 messages to **SimApp Pro** containing the UFC payload but filled with our target data.
 In the event **SimApp Pro** changes how it reads UFC state from DCS< a change will be required in this add on.
 SimApp Pro thinks we are flying an F18, and this add-on sends the proper messages to get SimApp Pro to show our data on the real UFC Device.

 # Installation
+This is easier than it seems, just added every step for all tech levels.
+TLDR: Replace the `Scripts/wwt` folder with the [wwt](https://github.com/llamaXc/winwing-ufc-addon/tree/main/wwt) folder from inside this repo.

  1. Download this repository and open folder on your computer.
  2. Unzip the .zip file using 7-zip or some other compression program.